Publish Novellas 9 February 2022

 “You mean a shrink?
 They’re for crazy people.”

-“Marcus, you are a serial child molester living in obscurity, trying to forget by drinking your days away.
-You are imprisoning yourself.”
+“Marcus, you’re a serial child molester living in obscurity, trying to forget by drinking your days away.
+You’re imprisoning yourself and this family.”

 “Wow.
 This is uncalled for.
 This picnic is done!”